owenhankinson/copyPaste/README.md

 2. paste_gui.ppy
 3. requirements.txt

-Then, install all files in the requirements.txt file:
+Then, install all modules in the requirements.txt file:

 `cd Desktop`